-In late 1973, mum and dad asked my sister and myself a rather unusual question: “Would you like to go to Australia?”
+In late 1973, mum and dad asked my sister and me a rather unusual question: “Would you like to go to Australia?”

-19 May 1974 – I waved my pal Andrew France goodbye in Chapel Street in the early hours of the morning feeling a mixture of excitement, fear and total apathy.
+On Sunday 19 May 1974, I waved my pal Andrew France goodbye in Chapel Street in the early hours of the morning, feeling a mixture of excitement, fear and total apathy.

 To this day I remain impressed that Andrew made it to my house at such an early hour just to say goodbye.
 If you’re out there Andrew, I certainly did appreciate it.